beginner-corp/learn.begin.com/src/md/basic/backend/graphql.md

 GraphQL is a software architectural style that defines a set of constraints for creating web services.
 Defined by Facebook in parallel with React the principles of GraphQL are extremely useful building blocks for web applications.

 GraphQL defines a query language with a complementary schema definition language.
 Frontend developers author queries with a great deal more flexibility and predictability without needing to implement modifications to the backend data layer.
 Uncoupling the data layer has always been a good practice but GraphQL formalizes the practice with a strong schemas that confer inherent validation.
-There is a very vibrant ecosystem of tools and language support.
 GraphQL also has concepts for writing data (called mutations) and real time (called subscriptions).

-In this guide we will implement GraphQL API using Lambda, API Gateway and DynamoDB from scratch.
+In this guide we will implement a GraphQL API using Lambda, API Gateway and DynamoDB from scratch.

 1. Create a brand new `.arc` application